-This is where session replays are the most effective among all web analytics tools.
+This is where session recordings are the most effective among all web analytics tools.
 As you pinpoint and fix issues on each of your web pages, you make the overall functionality of your website a lot better.
 With session replay, this can be done in a cost-effective and time-effective manner.

 The number of bugs on your site will quickly approach zero as you go through each recording and apply fixes accordingly.
 On buggy or poorly designed web pages, users get lost and confused.
 As a result, your conversion rate suffers, which is a highly prioritized metric among all types of companies online.